MoMo-Sarhan/graduate/README.md

 1. Open the app.
 2. Sign up or log in using your credentials.
-3. Navigate to the task list from the home screen.
+3. Navigate to the home screen for an overview of the app.
-4. Click the '+' button to add a new task.
-5. Fill in the task details and save.
-6. Edit or delete tasks by long-pressing on them.
+4. Explore the community screen to interact with other students and create posts.
+5. Use the chat screen for group or individual conversations.
+6. Upload files and create courses in the dedicated space.
+7. Access the chatbot page to get assistance from various chatbots.

 ## Contributing